ivancaas/ivancaas/README.md

-# Hola! 👋
+#Hello! 👋

-Actualmente he terminado un curso de Programación de Aplicaciones en Android y desarrollo de API REST de la EOI.
-También he realizado recientemente un curso de Kotlin para desarrolladores Android

-A su vez, pertenezco a la escuela 42 Madrid de Programación (puedes echar un vistazo a su web aquí: https://www.42madrid.com)

-### Conocimientos de desarrollo: 🔭
+I am a Senior Android Engineer, passionate about technology and always seeking expertise and staying up to date with the latest advancements in my field.

+I have also been part of the 42 Madrid Programming School (you can take a look at their website here: https://www.42madrid.com).
+Development skills: 🔭

-- Control de versiones con Git
+- Version control with Git
-- Desarrollo de Apps Android con Kotlin
+- Android App development with Kotlin (MVVM, ROOM, JETPACK COMPOSE, HILT...)
+- Python development, scripts, crawlers, App Publisher... etc.
-- Desarrollo de RestAPI con Node.js y MongoDB.
+- RestAPI development with Node.js and MongoDB.
-- Desarrollo Frontend con Angular, React
+- Frontend development with Angular, React.
-- Manejo de CMS como Wordpress
+- CMS handling like WordPress.
-- Maquetación: HTML5, CSS3, Bootstrap
+- Markup: HTML5, CSS3, Bootstrap.
-- Lenguajes que manejo: Kotlin, Python, JavaScript
+- Languages I work with: Kotlin, Python, JavaScript.
-- Manejo de Android Studio, VS Code, Github, Trello, Jira
+- Tools I use: Android Studio, VS Code, Github, Trello, Jira.
-- Experiencia desarrollo de proyectos usando la metodología Ágil y marco de trabajo Scrum

-## ¿Quieres conocerme o saber un poco más de mí?

-Puedes mandarme un correo aquí: ivancaaas@gmail.com

-Contactarme a través de Linkedin: https://www.linkedin.com/in/ivan-carracedo/
+- Experience in project development using Agile methodology and Scrum framework.

+## Do you want to get to know me or learn a bit more about me?

+You can find me at ivancaaas@gmail.com.

+Contact me through LinkedIn: https://www.linkedin.com/in/ivan-carracedo/